GoogleCloudPlatform/cloud-hackathons/hacks/media-on-gcp/README.md

 **NOTE**: After the deployment succeeds, the command line will output the service URL. **This is the URL for the live channel**.
 You can also find the public URL in the Cloud Console on the Cloud Run page.

+The VideoJS player should load and start playing the live video feed originating from the Norsk sources, mixed in Vectar, and processed by Darwin and Titan.

+The key to success for this entire gHack is seeing an advertisement.
+The SCTE-35 marker inserted with Darwin signals the Google Cloud Video Stitcher API (via the Ateme components) to insert an ad from Google Ad Manager.

+When the ad plays, it confirms the entire workflow is functioning correctly.
+If no ad appears, common issues to troubleshoot are:
+    - The SCTE-35 marker was not inserted correctly in Darwin.
+    - The integration between Titan Live and the Video Stitcher API is misconfigured.
+    - There is an issue with the Google Ad Manager campaign.

 ### Advanced Challenge
 In a professional setting you will always want to modify the presentation of the player to use your own branding.